-More could be on the way.
+Rogers recently indicated that more than 8,000 hotels could close in September if business travel does not pick up and funding from the Paycheck Protection Program runs out.
 According to AHLA, only 20 percent of hotels have received any debt relief from Commercial Mortgage-Backed Security lenders on Wall Street.
-Without aid from Congress, the industry association expects massive foreclosures on the horizon.
+Without aid from Congress, the industry association expects massive foreclosures.

-"Right now, many hotels are struggling to service their debt and keep their lights on, especially those with CMBS loans, as they have been unable to obtain urgently-needed debt relief," said AHLA president and CEO Chip Rogers.
+"Right now, many hotels are struggling to service their debt and keep their lights on, especially those with CMBS loans, as they have been unable to obtain urgently needed debt relief," said Rogers.
 "Without action to shore up commercial debt, especially CMBS loans, the hotel industry will experience mass foreclosures and permanent job losses which will snowball into a larger commercial real estate crisis impacting other segments of the economy."

 Economic Impact of COVID-19

-In June, Hilton let go 22 percent of its corporate workforce and Oyo Rooms said it plans to lay off a "large majority" of its U.S. employees on furlough.
-Meanwhile, Marriott International announced that the furloughs and reduced work schedules that were implemented in April will be extended until Oct.
+In June, Hilton let go 22 percent of its corporate workforce and Marriott International announced that the furloughs and reduced work schedules that were implemented in April will be extended until Oct.
 2. A number of corporate Marriott positions are also expected to be eliminated later this year.
 The hotelier said it does not except to return to prior levels of business until beyond 2021.